krasimir/kuker/README.md

 Chrome extension to debug your apps.

+## How to use it

-Install it from here [chrome.google.com/webstore/detail/glgnienmpgmf...](https://chrome.google.com/webstore/detail/glgnienmpgmfpkigngkmieconbnkmlcn).
+* Install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/glgnienmpgmfpkigngkmieconbnkmlcn).
+* [Instrument your app](https://github.com/krasimir/kuker#instrumentation) so it sends messages

 ## Features